 Poll on which party Germans would vote for if the Bundestag elections were held next Sunday

 Sources: infratest-dimap, Kaiser Partner Privatbank

 Since the next German government appears destined to be green(er), it’s particularly worthwhile to take a look at the Green Party’s policy platform.
-The platform will be finalized at the party’s convention in mid-June, but it already provides a foretaste of the Greens’ ambitions and envisages the following main planks alongside a host of other details:
+This envisages, among other things, the following key points:

 - Climate: The Greens naturally are especially ambitious here.
 Their platform envisages a 70% reduction in Germany’s CO2emissions from the 1990 level by 2030, which far exceeds the currently planned 55% cutback.
 To reach that target, subsidies for fossil fuels are to be eliminated, Germany’s exit from coal is to be moved up to 2030 (instead of 2038), and internal combustion cars are to be banned from 2030 onward.
 Wind and solar energy, in contrast, are to play an even bigger role (dedication of 2% of Germany’s land area to wind power production and installation of solar panels on every new roof) in order to produce all electricity from renewable energy by as early as 2030.
 A faster increase in the CO2 emissions tax to an ultimately higher level than previously planned is also envisaged.